MaryYoung123/yorkshire-quiz/README.md

 The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+## Bugs
+### Fixed bugs
+* After deployment, I discovered that my background image wasn't working.
+I realised that I had typed the file path to the image wrong.
+* To fix this, I fixed my file path to the image with this code.  `url("../images/yorkshire-landscape.jpg")`

+### Unfixed bugs
+ * No known unfixed bugs.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: